 12. Light the diya using ghee and offer the tilak to Shivalinga, with rice grains.
 Now perform the arti, concluding the puja.

 Sawan Somvaar Vrat Benefits

-Sawan Somvaar vrat is generally observed by women, majorly by the girls, to get a desired husband.
-Married women perform the fast for well-being of the family and long life of their husbands.
+Sawan Somvaar vrat is generally observed by women, majorly by the girls, to get their desired husband.
+Married women perform the fast for the well-being of the family and the long life of their husbands.
 Many men too perform this fast for professional success along with the well-being of the family.